 - 1 pinch nutmeg

-- 1 tbsp olive oil butter or coconut oil
+- 1 tablespoon olive oil butter or coconut oil

-In a pan, over medium heat, add 1/2 tsp coconut oil/ oil or butter (whatever you like) or water and soften the onion for 3-4 minutes.
+- In a pan, over medium heat, add ½ teaspoon coconut oil/ oil or butter (whatever you like) or water and soften the onion for 3-4 minutes.
 I added some water.

-In the same pan you seared the pork medallions shallow fry the mushrooms for 3-4 mins with 1 tsp of olive oil and the nutmeg.
+- In the same pan you seared the pork medallions shallow fry the mushrooms for 3-4 mins with 1 teaspoon of olive oil and the nutmeg.
 This step applies if you did not add the mushrooms at step 4.